TheArturthur/CoppermindScraper/Cosmere/Marat.md

 ## History
 ### Silver Kingdoms Period
 During the Silver Kingdoms period of Roshar, the territory that would come to be known as Marat was part of [[Makabakam\|Makabakam]].
 Eventually, Makabakam collapsed and, at an unknown point, Marat formed within its former territory.

 ### Age of Solitude
 Over the Age of Solitude, Marat became famous for its furniture, rugs, and bazaars.
-Due to this, they became a centre of lucrative trade and commonly exported their products to nations across Roshar, including Alethkar.
+Due to this, they became a center of lucrative trade and commonly exported their products to nations across Roshar, including Alethkar.
 [[Szeth\|Szeth]] visited the country during his exile.

 ### True Desolation